International Baccalaureate Diploma Teachers

 In her spare time, Nisha has been following a yoga course for the last six years, where the focus is on the physical as well as the spiritual benefits of yoga.
 Otherwise, she can be found at her sewing machine or with knitting needles in her hands.

 Dr Olga Borymchuk is a teacher of Ukrainian Literature in the Modern Languages Department.
 She has been teaching at St Clare’s since 2010.
 She gained her BA degree at the National University of Kyiv-Mohyla Academy in Kyiv, Ukraine, and completed her Masters with Distinction at the Central European University in Budapest, Hungary.
 She was awarded a Doctorate from the University of Oxford and is a Fellow of the Higher Education Academy.
-For her teaching role she has completed Postgraduate Certificate in Academic Practice with the Open University.
-Olga is an Associate Lecturer, Assistant Staff tutor and Consultant for Faculty of Arts and Social Sciences at the Open University and serves every year as International Baccalaureate Examiner in History.
-She is also a member of the editorial board for the Library and Information Research Journal and works for the Bodleian Library, University of Oxford.
-Olga sits on the Committee of the Alumni Association for St Hugh’s College, Oxford.
-She is a member of the Association of Ukrainians in Great Britain and Oxford University Ukrainian Society.
-In her spare time she organises extra-curricular language activities in seven languages for the pupils of Europa School UK.
-Olga lives in Abingdon with her husband Christian and their two children.
+Olga is also an Examiner in History for the International Baccalaureate and an Associate Lecturer at the Open University.
+She works as a part-time Academic Policy Officer for the University of Oxford.
+In her spare time she sits on the Committee of the Alumni Association for St Hugh’s College, Oxford, and co-edits its annual publication for alumni.
+She is also a member of the editorial board for the Library and Information Research Journal, Association of Ukrainians in Great Britain and Oxford University Ukrainian Society.
+She is married and has two multi-lingual children.

 Paul Sinclair is the Director of Studies for the Academic Programmes at the International College and enjoys both working with our university partners in the USA and advising students who apply to American Universities, a role he has fulfilled since 2007.
 He studied Medieval History at the University of St Andrews and also completed a year of study abroad at Queen’s University, Canada, and an MA in History at the University of Washington in Seattle before moving to Oxford to research thirteenth century England on a British Academic Scholarship at St John’s College, especially kingship, knighthood and the reign of King Henry III.
 Paul teaches Liberal Arts courses on history and art history and gives seminars on a range of medieval topics, J.R.R.
 Tolkien and Victorian medievalism; he is currently researching the utopian writings of William Morris.
 In his spare time, he likes to explore eighteenth century English landscape gardens and listen to 1960s American soul music – although rarely at the same time.
 He is also a residential warden at St. Clare’s and lives on site with his wife and young son.